Straight pool: Tournaments and governance

 Straight pool is governed by regional councils such as the European Pocket Billiard Federation, and at a worldwide level by the World Pool-Billiard Association.
 The World Straight Pool Championship was created in 1912 and ran sporadically until 1990.
 In 2006, the championship was revived, until again ending in 2010.
 A straight pool event has been played at the European Pool Championships annually since 1980.
 The U.S. Open Straight Pool Championship was sanctioned by the Billiard Congress of America (BCA) from 1966 to 2000; It was revived by CueSports International (CSI) for one year in 2007 and afterwards was held annually from 2016, until again ending in 2019.

 The game has been in decline since the 1980s; players in the United States have often called straight pool "dead".
 Popularity of the game has been reduced due to the popularity of other pool games such as nine-ball and eight-ball, and a lack of straight pool competitions.

 In popular culture

 Straight pool has been featured in popular culture, most notably in the 1959 novel The Hustler and its 1961 film adaptation.
 It also provides the setting and background for John O'Hara's monologue short story "Straight Pool".

 Straight pool, in common with other pool games, has been associated with hustling.
 The Twilight Zone produced an episode titled "A Game of Pool" in 1961, and remade it in 1989, with a straight-pool player being revived from the afterlife to compete in one last match.

-In episode 17 of the seventh season of Seinfeld, "The Doll", Cosmo Kramer, Frank Costanza, and Bob Cobb (aka "The Maestro") play straight pool for several hours in Frank's way-too-small pool room.
-Frank originally suggests he and Kramer play eight ball, but Kramer overrides the suggestion, requesting straight pool.

 In the movie The Color of Money the character Eddie Felson (Paul Newman) says "Straight pool, you gotta be a real surgeon to get 'em, you know?
 It's all finesse."